Your donors crave routine. Just like your morning coffee ritual makes you feel good, your donors need that same comfort from you.

 You don’t need a design degree or a huge budget.
 Here’s how to start:

-- Make donors the heroes.
-In every story, you’ll want to put donors first.
-It’s not that hard.
+In every story, put donors first.
 “We opened a clinic” becomes “You Made Our New Clinic Possible.”

-- Tell stories, not stats.
 One good story about how a gift changed a life beats a dozen charts about efficiency.
+Stories stick.
+Numbers don’t.

-- Make it easy to scan.
-Use solid headlines, photo captions, and short paragraphs.
+Use strong headlines, photo captions, and short paragraphs.
 Many donors skim before they read.

-- Show people’s faces.
 We look at faces first, especially when someone looks at the camera.
-Stock photos are fine if you need them for privacy.
+Stock photos work fine if you need them for privacy.

-- Include a way to give.
-This isn’t mainly asking for money, but moved donors should be able to respond easily.
+This isn’t primarily about asking for money, but donors who are moved should be able to respond quickly and easily.

 The Routine That Changes Everything